 Sunday Afternoon and Sunset at Little Beach

 For a more laid-back beach day, Little Beach is just a short hike from Big Beach in Mākena State Park and is home to a drum circle and beach party on Sunday afternoons.
-Heads up before you go, it’s a nude beach, but most of the bare sunbathers head out by 3pm, leaving you with a beautiful sunset as the only view!
-It’s also important to note that the water here can be rough, so it’s not the best spot on Maui for swimming.
+Heads up before you go, it’s a nude beach.
+Thankfully, most of the bare sunbathers head out by 3pm, leaving you with a beautiful sunset as the only view!
+It’s also important to note that the water here can be rough.
+Meaning it’s not the best spot on Maui for swimming.

-All beaches in Hawaii are public so feel free to explore, regardless of the resort or homes found along the sand.
+All beaches in Hawaii are public.
+Feel free to explore, regardless of the resort or homes found along the sand.
 There are also no snakes so don’t be worried while you’re hiking!
-For those visiting during the winter months, Maui is home to a large population of humpback whales all winter long and they can be seen on whale watching excursions or from the many lookouts found around the island.
-Kaanapali Beach in particular is one of the best places to see the whales for those traveling to Maui in the winter.
+For those visiting during the winter months, Maui is home to a large population of humpback whales all winter long.
+They can be seen on whale watching excursions or from the many lookouts found around the island.
+Kaanapali Beach in particular is one of the best places to see the whales.
+Don’t miss it if you’re traveling to Maui in the winter.